martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

   \ README.md

 The static files will be made accessible automatically at the following location: /plugins/plugin_name/static/...
-All *.md files in the docs directory will be visible in the help page.
+All * .md files in the docs directory will be visible in the help page. *

 Available plug-ins:

+* Usage Statistics
 * LCD Display
 * Pressure Monitor
 * Voice Notification